mysensors/NodeManager/README.md

 #define MODULE_MCP9808 0
 // Enable this module to use one of the following sensors: SENSOR_MQ
 #define MODULE_MQ 0
+// Enable this module to use one of the following sensors: SENSOR_MHZ19
+#define MODULE_MHZ19 0
 ~~~

 ### Installing the dependencies